tewa92/alx-higher_level_programming/0x00-python-hello_world/README.md

 File: 102-magic_calculation.py
 13. ByteCode -> Python #1
 Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode:

+Solving a problem is already a big win! but finding the best and optimal way to solve it, it’s way better!
+Think about the most optimal / fastest way to do it.